ultraviolet-1986/patina/README.md

 - Provides a means of instantly accessing your scripts.
 - Can be restarted to detect and connect new scripts without closing the console.
-- Contains a simple update mechanism using `git` source control.
+- Contains a simple self-update mechanism using `git` source control.
 - Is not intrusive and its own conventions are easy to learn and never replace existing functionality.